matt-snyder-stuff/Security-Maturity-Tracking/README.md

 ## Conclusion

-The **Security Maturity Project Tracking** is an essential tool for helping your organization mature its security capabilities, streamline processes, and achieve your security goals effectively.
+The **Security Maturity Tracking Project** is an essential tool for helping your organization mature its security capabilities, streamline processes, and achieve your security goals effectively.
 By providing tools to evaluate technologies such as **SIEM**, **Email Security**, **Network Security**, and **EDR**, this matrix enables you to systematically assess and enhance each domain, identify gaps, and create targeted improvement plans.

 With visual progress tracking and structured evaluations, stakeholders can easily understand the current status and make informed decisions, ensuring that your security posture evolves in alignment with your organization's needs.